 - 1. To create and sustain a world class research infrastructure and culture in Northern Ireland to advance current research practice and procedures in oncology globally. - 2.
-To choose and appoint leaders with academic/industrial experience to inspire and drive relevant and meaningful research. - 3.
-To develop novel and strategic approaches to personalised cancer treatment with greater potential benefits overall. - 4.
-To move away from historical "one size fits all" ineffective therapy approaches to focused and direct patient selection treatment and outcomes.
+To choose and appoint leaders with academic/industrial experience to inspire and drive relevant and meaningful research - 3.
+To develop novel and strategic approaches to personalised cancer treatment with greater potential benefits overall.